The Soulful Symphony of Sambar: A Deep Dive into South India's Beloved Stew Sambar is more than a dish; it’s an emotion, a cultural an...

 thoroughly, sometimes leaving slight texture.

-Relies heavily on green chilies, red chili powder, and sometimes pepper.
+Significantly hotter.
+Relies heavily on green chilies, red chili powder,

 - Tanginess: